MAXIM THORNE (He/His), Chief Executive Officer

 Katrina loves traveling and spending time with her husband, two children and two fur babies.
 Katrina has a BA in Communications, Journalism, and Television Production from Shaw University in Raleigh NC.

-LIAM HYSJULIEN (He/Him), National Organizer
+LIAM HYSJULIEN (He/Him), Co-Chief, Learning

 Liam Hysjulien received his B.A. in Sociology from the University of North Carolina at Greensboro and his Master’s in Environmental Sociology from the University of Tennessee.
 Before starting at Civic Influencers, Liam spent six years working in higher education as a Political Science program coordinator at the University of Tennessee and Duke University.
 Liam worked on developing and implementing voter-related service-learning initiatives that helped to empower students to become more civically engaged around issues of voter registration, voter awareness and voter education.